 Remember to pin for later!

+This post is sponsored in conjunction with #AppleWeek.
+I received complimentary product from sponsor companies to aid in the creation of the #AppleWeek recipes.
+All opinions are mine alone.
 Disclaimer: Thank you AppleWeek Sponsors: Envy Apples, Bob’s Red Mill, Republic of Tea, Flahavan’s Irish Oats, Nairn’s, Taylor & Colledge, Zyliss, Chocoley, and Torani for providing the prizes free of charge.
-These companies also provided the bloggers with samples and product to use for AppleWeek recipes.
-All opinions are my own.

 The AppleWeek giveaway has now closed but was open to U.S. residents, age 18 & up.
 All entries for the winner will be checked and verified.
 By entering you give the right to use your name and likeness.
 The number of entries received determines the odds of winning.
 Nine (9) winners will be selected.
 The prize packages will be sent directly from the giveaway sponsors.
 The AppleWeek Bloggers are not responsible for the fulfillment or delivery of the prize packages.
 Bloggers hosting this giveaway and their immediate family members in their household cannot enter or win the giveaway.
 No purchase necessary.
 Void where prohibited by law.
 This promotion is in no way sponsored, endorsed or administered by, or associated with Facebook, Instagram, Pinterest, Twitter or any other social channel mentioned in the AppleWeek posts or entry.